Graph of groups decompositions of graph braid groups: Decomposing Graph Braid Groups as Graphs of Groups

-\begin{remark}[Counting hyperplanes] Another immediate consequence of Lemma \ref{lem:Gen_hyp_labelling} is that the number of hyperplanes of $UC_n(\Gamma)$ labelled by $e \in E(\Gamma)$ is equal to the number of connected components of $UC_{n-1}(\Gamma \smallsetminus e)$.
-If we let $k_e$ denote the number of connected components of $\Gamma \smallsetminus e$, then Corollary \ref{cor:no_of_comps_of_UC} implies there are ${n+k_e-2 \choose k_e-1}$ hyperplanes of $UC_n(\Gamma)$ labelled by $e$.
-In other words, each hyperplane labelled by $e$ corresponds to fixing one particle in $e$ and partitioning the remaining $n-1$ particles among the connected components of $\Gamma \smallsetminus e$. \end{remark}
+\begin{remark}[Counting hyperplanes] Another immediate consequence of Lemma \ref{lem:Gen_hyp_labelling} is that the number of hyperplanes of $UC_n(\Gamma)$ labeled by $e \in E(\Gamma)$ is equal to the number of connected components of $UC_{n-1}(\Gamma \smallsetminus e)$.
+If we let $k_e$ denote the number of connected components of $\Gamma \smallsetminus e$, then Corollary \ref{cor:no_of_comps_of_UC} implies there are ${n+k_e-2 \choose k_e-1}$ hyperplanes of $UC_n(\Gamma)$ labeled by $e$.
+In other words, each hyperplane labeled by $e$ corresponds to fixing one particle in $e$ and partitioning the remaining $n-1$ particles among the connected components of $\Gamma \smallsetminus e$. \end{remark}

 We may combine Lemma \ref{lem:Gen_hyp_labelling} with Remark \ref{rem:graph_of_gps_decomp_of_a_cube_cx} to obtain graph of groups decompositions of a graph braid group where the vertex groups and edge groups are braid groups on subgraphs.
 The following theorem may be viewed as a strengthening of \cite[Proposition 4.6]{Gen_braids}.